dannycab/MSU_REU_ML_course/intro.md

 ## Organization of the Course

 The course will be conducted over the next three-ish weeks.
-We will meet in 1300BPS from 10am-12pm EDT.
+We will meet in 1248 BPS from 10am-12pm EDT.
 The course will make use of Jupyter notebooks, so you will need to make sure that you have installed the [Anaconda distribution of Python with Jupyter](https://www.anaconda.com/products/individual) or something equivalent.
 The course is broken down into 6 topics:

 1. May 25th - [Introduction to Jupyter Notebooks, Working with Data](./notebooks/day-1/Day-1_Exploring-data-with-Pandas.ipynb)
 2. May 30th - [Building a Regression Model](./notebooks/day-2/Day-2_Multiple_Regression.ipynb)